 - On this page, in the field “The Final Letter/Itinerary for the Travelers/Customers,” you are to upload a PDF document which serves as an instructional manual for the customer and you alike.
 By signing this contract and clicking on the Submit button, you are stating you have carefully read, fully understand and completely agree to everything stated in the PDF document you are uploading.
 Airfare, airport arrival and departure fees, hotel bookings and any potential international land border-cross fees are not included in the price you and CharlieTheTraveler are agreeing upon.
 Everything else mentioned in the PDF document is, including-but not limited to-airport pickup and drop-off, ground transportation, water transportation, entry fees, meals (only those stated in the document), activities and tour guides.
 Any and all hired tour guides for this tour are to speak English fluently as well as have a proper government-issued license.

 - It is the Supplier’s responsibility to ensure all private drivers and tour guides hired by the Supplier for CharlieTheTraveler’s customers are properly trained.
 Examples include-but are not limited to: (1) Everyone must wear a seatbelt.
 (2) The seatbelts must be working properly.
 Check before the tour begins.
 (3) Absolutely no alcohol consumption is allowed while on the job.
 (4) Workers cannot smoke in the vehicle even when CharlieTheTraveler’s customers are not inside it.
 We do not want the vehicle to smell like smoke.
 (5) Drivers cannot be using the phone while driving-period.
 (6) There is to be no speeding on the road and no tailgating (getting too close to other cars).
 (7) Unless CharlieTheTraveler’s customers request otherwise, do not take them anywhere which is not written on my itinerary letter, especially to shops which give tour guides kickbacks for purchases.
 (8) You do not have permission to make any changes to the itinerary whatsoever.
 Any proposed changes must be approved ultimately by CharlieTheTraveler.
 (9) Never ask CharlieTheTraveler’s customers to pay for your food and/or drinks.
 (10) Do not ask for a tip in any way.
 CharlieTheTraveler encourages customers to tip and we do not want to make them uncomfortable by you asking as well.
 They almost always tip, but again, please do not mention it.
 (11) Do not try to sell anything to CharlieTheTraveler’s customers.
 There is to be no business transactions between you and CharlieTheTraveler’s customers, even if they want to add extra services to the tour.
 If a customer requests extra services, the process and payment must go through the supplier and CharlieTheTraveler.
 (12) All entry fees are always included in the tour, so never ask customers to pay them.
 (13) You are perceived not only as a tour guide but also as a leader.
 If there is a sudden problem which needs to get solved (examples an attraction isn’t open on time or a means of transportation isn’t arriving on time), do not complain to the customers.
 Solve the problem(s) without customer assistance.
 Don’t make them stress out for nothing.
 (14) Do not in any fashion make sex jokes and/or flirtatious remarks.
 (15) Do not curse in any language in front of CharlieTheTraveler’s customers.
 (16) If on the road, there is no nearby bathroom and you urgently need to step out of the car to urinate, by all means hide yourself from CharlieTheTraveler’s customers.
 When you return to the vehicle, make it obvious you are cleaning your hands with hand sanitizer, which incidentally should be in the vehicle at all times.
 (17) Every morning, the hand sanitizer in the vehicle should be full and accessible at all times to every passenger.
 (18) Ultimately it is you (as opposed to, for example, a hotel bellboy) who are expected to assist CharlieTheTraveler’s customers with their luggage.
 Never let CharlieTheTraveler’s customers carry their own luggage unless they explicitly say they want to carry it themselves.
+(19) Do not tell CharlieTheTraveler’s customers for how long you have worked with CharlieTheTraveler.

 - In the case that a Client of CharlieTheTraveler (a “Client” is a person listed in the travel documents, or vouchers, agreed upon by CharlieTheTraveler and the Supplier) has an Emergency (“Emergency” refers to a Client’s personal or medical emergency, or in the case of a natural disaster, a political crisis, or necessary evacuation affecting the Clients of CharlieTheTraveler) during the course of the rendered services, the Supplier agrees to take all necessary actions within reason to assure the safety and well-being of the Clients.